 “We’re here today because the president abused his power,” said Rep. Hakeem Jeffries, D-N.Y., noting that Trump publicly invited Russian interference in the 2016 election and has publicly stated he’d like China to investigate Biden as well.
 Biden is the leading Democratic candidate for president.

-And the articles of impeachment allege that no president has ever refused to comply with a congressional investigation to the degree Trump has in categorically rejecting requests and subpoenas for witnesses’ testimony and document production.
+And the articles of impeachment allege that no president has ever refused to comply with a congressional investigation to the degree that Trump has in categorically rejecting requests and subpoenas for witnesses’ testimony and document production.

-The hearing was expected to drag on as long as Republicans chose to file amendments, with each member allowed five minutes if they choose to speak.
+The hearing was expected to drag on as long as Republicans chose to file amendments, with each member allowed five minutes if they decided to speak.
 Nadler’s first amendment was to change the use of “Donald J. Trump” in the articles to “Donald John Trump.”
 Jordan offered an amendment to strike the first article of impeachment.

 The House Intelligence Committee held seven public hearings over five days in November, hearing witness testimony from 12 people.
 This built the fact record beyond an initial whistleblower complaint filed on Aug.
 12 and released publicly in early September that led to the release of a call record of the July 25 phone conversation between Trump and Ukraine’s president.